Mal de debarquement: Diagnosis

 MdDS is diagnosed several ways, one being by the symptoms: in particular, the "constant rocking, swaying feeling" and the abatement of this feeling when in motion again and as a matter of exclusion.
 There are no definitive tests that confirm MdDS, only tests that rule out other conditions.
 Tests include hearing and balance, and MdDS is generally diagnosed by either a neurologist or an ear, nose, and throat specialist.

 Due to the complex nature of the illness, it can be challenging to be properly diagnosed by a specialist.
 In the past most that suffer from the condition averaged 2–5 medical visits before being diagnosed.
 Due to the complexity of MdDs most patients self-diagnose, with access to internet information, and confirm their diagnosis with an MdDS specialist.
 The lack of knowledge of the condition and limited resources leaves patients with limited options.
 Those options include benzodiazepines, physical vestibular rehabilitation, and migraine medications.
 Additionally, patients have seen improvement with non-invasive brain stimulation methods, though the long-term implications of this treatment is still to be seen.

 Treatment

 There is no known cure for MdDS, as with most balance and gait disorders, some form of displacement exercise is thought helpful (for example walking, jogging, or bicycling but not on a treadmill or stationary bicycle).
 This has not been well-studied in MdDS.
 Medications that suppress the nerves and brain circuits involved in balance (for example, the benzodiazepine clonazepam) have been noted to help and can lower symptoms; however, it is not a cure.
 It is not known whether a medication that suppresses symptoms prolongs symptom duration or not.
 Vestibular therapy has not proved to be effective in treating MdDS.

-Additional research is being undertaken by Dr Yoon-Hee Cha into the neurological nature of this syndrome through imaging studies.
+Additional research was undertaken by Dr Yoon-Hee Cha into the neurological nature of this syndrome through imaging studies but later withdrawn due to faulty study hypothesis.